urql-graphql/urql/docs/advanced/debugging.md

 ## Dispatching debug events

-Debug events are a great way to share implementation details to consumers of your exchanges.
+Debug events are a means of sharing implementation details to consumers of an exchange.

-### How to send a debug event
+### Dispatching a debug event

 #### Identify key events

-The first thing you want to do is identify key events in your exchange.
-For example, if you are writing a [_fetchExchange_](https://github.com/FormidableLabs/urql/blob/master/packages/core/src/exchanges/fetch.ts) which triggers fetch requests, an event might be `fetchRequest`.
+The first step is to identify key events of the exchange in question.

+For example, a [_fetchExchange_](https://github.com/FormidableLabs/urql/blob/master/packages/core/src/exchanges/fetch.ts) which triggers fetch requests may have an event of type `fetchRequest`.

 #### Create an event type (optional)

-If you want to make your event type safe and prevent conflicts with other exchanges, you can [merge your event type](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
+For type safe events, and to prevent conflicts with other exchanges, [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) can be used.

 ```ts
 // urql.d.ts